 Whilst this isn't technically a traditional Thai dish, this is a great way to cook with Thai red curry paste.
 Great for when those autumn pumpkins are ready, yet equally delicious with butternut squash, Crown Prince and Acorn squash.

 Thai Jok, Congee, or in lamens terms – Savoury Rice Porridge, is a Thai staple.
 Although not a common breakfast outside of Asia, this savoury porridge is well worth trying if you haven't had it before.
 We love savoury style breakfasts, so it's right up our street.

 Batch cook this recipe and you'll have breakfasts in the fridge for 5 days.
 Serve with garlicky greens, stir fried mushrooms, fresh grated carrot and matchsticks of fresh ginger.

 Mango Sticky Rice is the most quintessential Thai dessert, and probable the most commonly known.
 The rich creamy coconut sauce paired with the refreshing mango and filling rice, makes for an unbelievably good pudding.
 It must be tried!

 Try our Vegan Mango Sticky Rice.

 There are a number of key Thai ingredients that we would recommend having in the cupboard or in the fridge if you’re keen to make vegan Thai food at home.

-Ingredients found in Thailand are a lot fresher than ingredients found in the UK.
+Ingredients found in Thailand are a lot fresher than ingredients found in UK supermarkets.
 However, we've included recommendations on where to get each item.
 For infrequently used items like Thai aubergines and galangal, you may need to get them from Asian food stores or order from specific Thai online shops.

 We’ve broken this section into two parts – Cupboard staples and Fresh ingredients.
-We hope this is helpful, and you can find more detailed articles on both topics dedicated blogs – they will be coming soon!
+We hope this is helpful!

 Vegan Thai food cupboard staples